weixian-zhang/FoodTruckJunkie/README.md

 ## What is Food Truck Junkie

-Food Truck Junkie is a [Web App](https://webapp-foodtruckjunkie-portal.azurewebsites.net) that helps you search for food trucks in San Francisco and displays them on an embedded Google Map for your ease of navigation to deliciousness, but mostly for hunger.
+Food Truck Junkie is a [Web App](https://webapp-foodtruckjunkie-portal.azurewebsites.net) that helps you search for food trucks in San Francisco and displays them visuallu on a map for your ease of navigation to deliciousness.

 Quick test URLs below
 *Note: web app is currently whitelisted (Azure App Service IP Restrictions) for security reasons and only allow access when needed.